Therapeutic Medical Physics Residency

 About the Program:

 We treat many types of cancers with both x-rays and protons.
 We perform 3D-CRT, IMRT, SRS, SBRT, TBI, and ocular treatments.
 We also offer LDR Brachytherapy and Sr-90 ophthalmic treatment for Pterygium.
-In addition, we have signed an agreement with Long Beach Memorial Medical Center, under which the Physics residents will spend a two- 6 week clinical rotation there to receive clinical training in Tomotherapy and HDR procedures.
+In addition, we have signed an affiliation agreement with Long Beach Memorial Medical Center in Long Beach,CA, under which the Physics residents will spend two- 6 week clinical rotations there to receive clinical training in Tomotherapy and HDR procedures.

 In addition to residency program in medical physics, we also have a residency program in radiation oncology, a radiation therapy technology program and a medical dosimetry program.